anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 <h3>Introduction</h3>

-This project uses the inbuilt DSP capabilities of the Cortex M4F CPU to calculate the FFT of audio data from an uncompressed/WAVE audio file and illustrate the intensity of the frequencies in an RGB LED matrix panel.
+This project uses the inbuilt DSP capabilities of the Cortex M4F CPU to calculate the FFT of audio data from an uncompressed/WAVE audio file and illustrate the intensity of different frequency bands in an RGB LED matrix panel.

 <h3>Video</h3>